-At December 31, 2020, Arch and its subsidiaries currently employ more than 3,200 people in the United States and three employees overseas.
+At December 31, 2021, Arch and its subsidiaries currently employ more than 3,300 people that are non-unionized in the United States and three employees overseas.
 Management believes that it has good relations with its employees.

 Arch's responsible and respectful corporate culture has allowed it to attract and retain an experienced, talented and high-performing workforce.
-The company and its subsidiaries had an average voluntary retention rate of 95% in 2020.
-Approximately 41% of the company's workforce had at least 10 years of company service in 2020.
+The Company and its subsidiaries had an average voluntary retention rate of 89% in 2021.
+Approximately 40% of the Company's workforce had at least 10 years of Company service in 2021.